samin9796/tts_qbe-std/README.md

 # Pipeline integrating a TTS system with a QbE-STD system
 bash pipeline.sh
 ```
 After running the script, you will be prompted to type a query at first.
 Then, the system will return the audio files that contain the query and a comma separated file (CSV) with the similarity scores from the given query and all the reference audio files.
 These outputs can be found in the ```Output``` directory.

+The original documentation from the [QbE-STD repository](https://github.com/fauxneticien/qbe-std_feats_eval) is kept as it is here to provide better insights about this system.
+However, only the above-mentioned 7 steps should be followed to run this system.

 ## QbE-STD repo documentation